Broadband and working from home

 Weak Wi-Fi can drastically impact broadband speed and reliability so it’s important to ensure you have good reception wherever you’re working.

-Upgrading the router is also a good way to improve Wi-Fi range.
+Upgrading the router is a good way to improve Wi-Fi range.
 Many mid-to-high end routers offer multiple antennas and various other tricks to provide better speed and signal.
 The antennas are usually upgradeable too.

 For more help with solving slow Wi-Fi and using signal amplifiers see our guide to Wi-Fi boosters.